geany/www.geany.org/page_content/documentation/faq.md

 during the installation.
 It is recommended to create a copy of the Geany shortcut for the desired UI language.

-For example, to force an English UI (`en`) right-click to select the Shortcut's Properties and in the `Target` field put:
+To force English (`en`) UI language, for example, right-click on Geany shortcut to open the Shortcut Properties dialog and in the `Target` field put:

 ```
   cmd.exe /c "set ^"LANG=en^" & start /D ^"C:\installed-path\Geany\bin\^" geany.exe"